The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

-\begin{lemma} Suppose $n\leq 1$ and $r\geq 2g$.
-The intersection $\cD^{2g} \cap \cH_{g,n}^r\subset \cM_{g,n}^r$, parametrizing hyperelliptic curves with at least one singularity of type \(2g\), coincides with the $1$-pointed even atom of genus $g$.
-Moreover, if $n=1$ the marking has to be a Weierstrass point. \end{lemma} \begin{proof} We start by studying the case $n=0$.
+\begin{proof} We start by studying the case $n=0$.
 Suppose that $C \in \cH_g^{r}\cap \cD^{2g}$.
-First of all, because of the absence of markings, the curve $C$ has to be irreducible (see \Cref{rem:genus-count}), thus in $\cH_{g}^{r,\circ}$, namely a cyclic cover of $\bP^1$ of degree $2$.
-The ramification divisor of the morphism $C\rightarrow \bP^1$ has length $2g+2$ and \cite[Corollary~1.4]{Per2} gives us that it has length $2g+1$ on the $A_{2g}$-singularity.
-This implies that the branching divisor is (set-theoretically) supported in two distinct points of $\bP^1$.
-Using the description of $\cH_g^{r,\circ}$ as cyclic covers of degree $2$ of $\bP^1$ (see \cite{ArVis} or \Cref{sub:hyper-A-stable}), one can prove that $\Aut(C)\simeq \bG_m$ when the branching divisor is supported in two distinct points, namely because $\Aut(\bP^1,0,\infty)\simeq \bG_m$.
-Notice that \Cref{rem:even-atoms} implies that there exists a unique curve such that \begin{itemize} \item it has an $A_{2g}$-singularity, \item the partial normalization at the singularity is $\bP^1$, \item it has positive dimensional automorphism group; \end{itemize} therefore the statement follows.
+First of all, because of the absence of markings, the curve $C$ must be irreducible (see \Cref{rem:genus-count}); thus, it lies in $\cH_{g}^{r,\circ}$, namely it is a cyclic cover of $\bP^1$ of degree $2$.
+The ramification divisor of the morphism $C\rightarrow \bP^1$ has length $2g+2$, and \cite[Corollary~1.4]{Per2} shows that it has length $2g+1$ on the $A_{2g}$-singularity.
+This implies that the branching divisor is (set-theoretically) supported at two distinct points of $\bP^1$.
+Using the description of $\cH_g^{r,\circ}$ as cyclic covers of degree $2$ of $\bP^1$ (see \cite{ArVis} or \Cref{sub:hyper-A-stable}), one can prove that $\Aut(C)\simeq \bG_m$ when the branching divisor is supported at two distinct points, namely because $\Aut(\bP^1,0,\infty)\simeq \bG_m$.
+Notice that \Cref{rem:even-atoms} implies that there exists a unique curve such that \begin{itemize} \item it has an $A_{2g}$-singularity, \item the partial normalization at the singularity is $\bP^1$, \item it has positive-dimensional automorphism group; \end{itemize} and thus the statement follows.
 We leave it to the interested reader to prove the case $n= 1$. \end{proof}

+We now deal with the odd case.
+From now on, for convenience, we will consider $A_{2h+1}$-singularities (instead of $A_{2h-1}$); thus, the careful reader will encounter a shift in the numerical conditions on $h$.